INDOOR LOCALIZATION

 The principle to locate is like the one used by humans: Detecting the natural features seen by the camera (a difference in color, an angle, a shape, …).
 Have a look to the videos of this site to understand the principle.

-This box, with calibrated camera, computer and battery is ready to use.
+This box, with a calibrated camera, computer and battery is ready to use.
 You can use it handheld and walk around, it will locate you.
 Or you can temporarily install it on any mobile system (a better way to test it in-situ).

-Both. ip sum tek provides a hardware that can be directly mounted in any robot (with any power supply ranging from 9V to 32VDC) and -but not necessarily- interfaced with any navigation system. ip sum tek also provides a software that can be integrated in embedded computer using Linux as OS.
-Both are sold on license-based: 1 robot = 1 license.
+ip sum tek provides THE-JACK-BOX, a hardware that can be directly mounted in any robot (with any power supply ranging from 9V to 60VDC) and -but not necessarily- interfaced with any navigation system.

 No. JACK SLAM is a localization system.
 We could compare it rather to a GPS working indoor and outdoor.
 A localization system is the essential part of a navigation system: A navigation box permits to go from a point A to a point B using the place you are determined in real time by a localization system (JACK SLAM for example).